Renormalization group analysis of superradiant growth of self-interacting axion cloud: Numerical results

 \subsection{An example of time evolution of the amplitude equation}

 \mbox{}

 Here, we present the time evolution of the axion cloud with the fastest growing mode.
 First, we will solve the RG equation numerically with the minimal subtraction scheme and the dissipative scheme, then we compare the two schemes to see whether the results change.
-After examples of the time evolution, we search for the instability terminating region on the $(\mu M, a/M)$ plane.
+After examples of the time evolution, we survey the $(\mu M, a/M)$ plane to examine whether there exist some parameter region in which the instability terminates.